Frequently asked questions

 How can I be referred to your service?

 People who wish to see us should request a referral from their GP or other health professional.
 If a patient is referred by another NHS health professional, their GP needs to be informed and support the referral.
-Unfortunately, we cannot accept self-referrals.
+You can also self-refer using the same form a GP would use.
+You can find this here.

 My GP will not refer me to The Nottingham Centre for Transgender Health.
 What do I do?